How to Be a Travel Photographer and live off your passion?

 Step 11 - Develop your presence in Social Media

 Never before have social networks been so important.
-Don’t exaggerate trying to run many social profiles, already with 2 or 3 you will have a great job to do.
+Don’t exaggerate trying to run many social profiles.

 - Don’t rely on services that promise paid followers, it’s an unfair and useless technique that doesn’t produce results.
 Instead, try to get them to follow you for who you are.
-You’ll have fewer, but more valuable, followers.
+You’ll have fewer followers, but obtained organically, of greater value.

 - Search among your “Competitors” and find relevant “Hashtags” with your niche that can better position you with the Instagram algorithm.